Vonng/pigsty/docs/PARAM.md

 name: `pg_dbsu_ssh_exchange`, type: `bool`, level: `C`

-exchange postgres dbsu ssh key among same pgsql cluster
+exchange postgres dbsu ssh key among same pgsql cluster?

-default value is `true`, means the dbsu can ssh to each other among same cluster.
+default value is `true`, means the dbsu can ssh to each other among the same cluster.